r3dg0d/BeautifulSleep/README.md

 # BeautifulSleep
-A Website coded for a projector and magic leap, that uses a zero click experience.
+A Website and AI tool coded for a projector and magic leap, that uses a zero click experience.

 Displays basic info, and uses magic leap sdk for cursor interaction.